-The next set of parameters defines the quantities used to compute the BH evolution (see Section~\ref{rout:life}): \begin{itemize} \item \texttt{tmin} is the initial integration time of the evolution of BH, in seconds.
-It can have any positive value. \item \texttt{nb\_fin\_times} is the number of final integration times that will be used in the computations.
-It will be set automatically by the integration procedure. \item \texttt{limit} is the iteration limit when computing the time evolution of a single BH (see Section~\ref{rout:life}).
-It is fixed to \texttt{limit = 5000} even if the effective iteration numbers hardly reach 1000.
-It should be increased if the integration does not reach the complete evaporation of BHs or if the error:
+\item \texttt{limit} is the iteration limit when computing the time evolution of a single BH.
+It is fixed to \texttt{limit = 5000} even if the effective iteration number hardly reaches 1000.
+It should be increased if the integration does not reach the complete evaporation of BHs or if the following error appears: